 - Celebrities being interviewed and/or singing.

-- A live audience of young children
+- A live audience of young and old kids

-- Phone in competitions (often involving things that require you to watch the cartoons)
+- Phone-in competitions (often involving things that require you to watch the cartoons)

 - People getting Covered in Gunge.